tejasrangle/Style_Advisor_Application/README.md

 # Style Advisor App

 ###  Project Overview
 The Fashion Recommender System is a web application designed to provide personalized style recommendations to users based on their preferences and tastes in fashion.
-The system aims to offer users a curated selection of clothing and accessory styles that match their individual preferences, allowing them to discover new fashion trends and find outfits that align with their personal style.
+The system aims to offer users a curated selection of clothing and accessory styles that match their preferences, allowing them to discover new fashion trends and find outfits that align with their style.

 ### Demo